sweng-epfl/public/exercises/design-patterns-recap/QUIZ.md

 ### Question 1

-Which of the following examples are likely to implement the Observer Design Pattern or the callback/listener?
+Which of the following examples are likely to implement the Observer Design Pattern ?
 Select all that apply.

 - [ ] Push notifications
 - [ ] android.widget.TextView and android.text.TextWatcher